 Osteoporosis is a disease that consists of weakened bones and increased fracture risk.
 It's sometimes called a "silent disease" with few, if any, noticeable changes to your health to indicate you have it.
 In fact, the first indication of osteoporosis often is when a bone breaks.

-Although it can strike at any age, osteoporosis mostly occurs in people over 50.
-Half of women and one in four men over the age of 50 will break a bone due to osteoporosis.
+Although it can strike at any age, osteoporosis mostly occurs in people over age 50.
+According to the National Osteoporosis Foundation, half of women and one in four men over the age of 50 will break a bone due to osteoporosis.

 Taking steps to build bone health while you are young can literally make or break what will happen to your bones as you age.
 However, at every age, a healthful diet and regular weight-bearing exercise are important, helping to ensure bone tissue continues to build.